MarellaDharanesh/TSA_EXP1B/README.md

+# Developed By: Marella Dharanesh

+# Register No: 212222240062

+# Date:

 # Ex.No: 1B                     CONVERSION OF NON STATIONARY TO STATIONARY DATA
-## Date:

 ### AIM:
-To perform regular differncing,seasonal adjustment and log transformatio on international airline passenger data
+To perform regular differncing,seasonal adjustment and log transformation on infy_stock dataset

 ### ALGORITHM:
 1. Import the required packages like pandas and numpy
 2. Read the data using the pandas